-Starbucks reports 8% sales growth, falls short of expectations
+Starbucks reports record sales in Q1 but falls short of expectations

-Starbucks reported $8.71 billion in sales in the first quarter of the 2023 fiscal year, an 8% increase from a year earlier but short of analyst expectations of $8.79 billion.
-Starbucks released its first quarter results Thursday.
+Starbucks reported Thursday record $8.71 billion in revenue in the first quarter of the 2023 fiscal year, an 8% increase from a year earlier but short of analyst expectations of $8.79 billion.

 The Seattle-based coffee giant once again reported growth in North America, with a 10% increase in sales compared to the same period a year earlier.
 But Starbucks also reported a decline in revenue in the international segment, primarily because of the continued effect of the COVID-19 pandemic in China and unfavorable foreign exchange rates.

 In China, store sales decreased 29%.
+Starbucks expects results in China to improve in the second half of this year.

 “We posted today’s strong results despite challenging global consumer and inflationary environments, a soft quarter for retail overall and the unprecedented, COVID-related headwinds that unfolded in China in Q1,” said interim CEO Howard Schultz.